Complete Guide to Implementing OpenTelemetry in Go Applications

 }

-This variable defines the name of your application service, which will appear in SigNoz to help identify telemetry data from this specific service.
-You can name it anything you prefer.
+• OTEL_SERVICE_NAME: This variable defines the name of your Golang application and helps in identifying telemetry data from this specific service.
+You can name it as you prefer.

-When set to false, this ensures that the connection between your application and SigNoz backend is secure (using TLS).
-It's recommended to keep it as false for production environments.
+• INSECURE_MODE: When set to false, this ensures that the connection between your application and backend service is secure (using TLS).
+It's recommended to keep it set to false in production environments.

 And congratulations!
 You have successfully instrumented and started your sample Golang application.